Albemarle Co. (NYSE:ALB) Shares Sold by Renaissance Investment Group LLC

 The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
 Investors of record on Friday, March 15th will be issued a dividend of $0.40 per share.
 This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.31%.
 The ex-dividend date of this dividend is Thursday, March 14th.
 Albemarle’s dividend payout ratio is currently 11.99%.

-ALB has been the subject of several analyst reports.
-Piper Sandler lowered Albemarle from a “neutral” rating to an “underweight” rating and lowered their price objective for the stock from $140.00 to $128.00 in a research report on Tuesday, December 5th.
+ALB has been the subject of several research analyst reports.
+UBS Group lowered their price target on Albemarle from $137.00 to $125.00 and set a “neutral” rating for the company in a research report on Thursday, February 15th.
 Oppenheimer lowered their price target on Albemarle from $191.00 to $188.00 and set an “outperform” rating for the company in a research report on Friday, February 16th.
-Vertical Research lowered Albemarle from a “buy” rating to a “hold” rating and set a $145.00 price target for the company. in a research report on Friday, March 8th.
 Royal Bank of Canada lowered their price target on Albemarle from $140.00 to $138.00 and set an “outperform” rating for the company in a research report on Friday, February 16th.
-Finally, Wolfe Research began coverage on Albemarle in a research report on Friday, March 1st.
-They set a “peer perform” rating for the company.
+Citigroup lowered Albemarle from a “buy” rating to a “neutral” rating and lowered their price target for the stock from $175.00 to $120.00 in a research report on Friday, February 9th.
+Finally, KeyCorp decreased their target price on Albemarle from $178.00 to $159.00 and set an “overweight” rating for the company in a report on Thursday, March 7th.
 Three research analysts have rated the stock with a sell rating, ten have assigned a hold rating and seven have assigned a buy rating to the company.
 According to data from MarketBeat.com, Albemarle has a consensus rating of “Hold” and a consensus target price of $188.75.

 Read Our Latest Research Report on ALB